bgrins/TinyColor/README.md

 # TinyColor

-## JavaScript color parsing
+## JavaScript color tooling

-Fast, small color manipulation and conversion for JavaScript.
-TinyColor is allows many forms of input, while providing color conversions and other color utility functions.
+TinyColor is a small, fast library for color manipulation and conversion in JavaScript.
+It allows many forms of input, while providing color conversions and other color utility functions.
 It has no dependencies.

 [![Build Status](https://travis-ci.org/bgrins/TinyColor.png?branch=master)](https://travis-ci.org/bgrins/TinyColor)

 ## Including in a browser

+Download [tinycolor.js](https://raw.githubusercontent.com/bgrins/TinyColor/master/tinycolor.js) or install it with bower:

+    bower install tinycolor

+Then just include it in the page in a `script` tag:

     <script type='text/javascript' src='tinycolor.js'></script>
     <script type='text/javascript'>